Are Barefoot Shoes Good for You?

 By allowing feet to move freely we believe we allow them to develop and strengthen naturally.
 And since your feet are the foundation of your whole body, healthy feet are the first steps to an active and healthy lifestyle... strong from the ground up!

-A word of caution: if you are new to minimalist barefoot shoes then we strongly recommend a slow and careful transition from your old shoes.
-Since minimalist barefoot shoes activate muscles, tendons and ligaments that may have grown weak after years of wearing conventional shoes, it is often necessary to build up foot strength gradually to prevent injury.
-For more info, read our tips for safe transition:
+A word of caution: if you are new to barefoot shoes then we strongly recommend a slow and careful transition from your old shoes.
+Since barefoot shoes activate muscles, tendons and ligaments that may have grown weak after years of wearing conventional shoes, it is often necessary to build up foot strength gradually to prevent injury.
+For more info, read our tips for a safe transition:

-Features of Minimalist Barefoot Shoes
+Features and Benefits of Barefoot Shoes

 All Softstar shoes are designed with the following features.
 Expand these topics for more information: